htutwaiphyoe/react-beautiful-dnd-wrapper/README.md

+# react-beautiful-dnd-wrapper

-# A simplified wrapper component of react-beautiful-dnd library for single and nested level drag and drop
+A simplified wrapper component of react-beautiful-dnd library for single and nested level drag and drop